ttffkk/Wetterprojekt/README.md

 ## Features

 *   **Automated Data Import**: Downloads and processes historical weather data directly from the DWD archive.
-*   **Database Storage**: Stores weather data in a local SQLite database for efficient access.
+*   **Database Storage**: Stores weather data in a PostgreSQL database for efficient access.
 *   **Flexible Analysis**: Allows for analysis of weather data based on custom time periods and locations.
 *   **Geospatial Analysis**: Interpolates weather data for any address in Germany, even if there is no direct weather station.
 *   **Data Aggregation**: Calculates daily mean temperature and aggregates data by month and year.